 Whether you aim to use artificial intelligence for supply chain optimization or IoT for equipment monitoring, these are the tools that can help:

-Tools for Predictive Analytics in Construction Industry
+Tools for Predictive Analytics in the Construction Industry

 Predictive analytics tools analyze historical project data to anticipate future outcomes.
 This allows construction companies to make proactive decisions.
 AVEVA is one decent example.
 It helps construction and industrial companies anticipate operational risks, optimize asset performance, and reduce downtime, using predictive algorithms to monitor the health and performance of equipment, and providing instant insights into current operations with its real-time monitoring capabilities.